 My daughter Maya discovered fashion on her 9th birthday.
 By the time she was 10, I’d learned that “If you can’t beat ‘em join ‘em” applies 1000% to trying to dress your girl child.
 The perfectly fashionable in my eyes sleek black pants with matching top sat in the drawer lonely for the year unworn.

 “Maya, those are really chic New York City style pants.
 Any classy lady would wear them out on the town for a fancy night out.”

 “Mom, they’re too baggy for me.”

 I observe the pants.
-They look snug.
+Look perfectly sleek to me.
 But in this generation of girl tweens, you don’t leave the house without pants that look like they’re painted on to the skin.
 Luckily for her, Maya’s got a petite body and she can pull off that fashion.
-I still don’t see how she pulls the jeans off.
+I still don’t see how she pulls off the jeans.